mah454/finch/README.md

 **Finch** is a minimal and elegant framework for building RESTful APIs in pure **Lua**.
 It provides a simple routing system, clean abstractions for handling requests and responses,
-and is lightweight enough to embed in any Lua environment (e.g., OpenResty, Nginx, or custom servers).
+and is lightweight enough to embed in any Lua environment (e.g., OpenResty, Nginx).

 ---